How To Go From Content Curator To Closer

 - In the end, it all boils down to empathy.

 Forget Glengarry Glen Ross.
 Today’s salespeople would be wise to heed the new ABC’s of selling — Always Be Curating.

 What do you do when the customer knows more about the competition than you?

 Fact: 24/7/365 access to information has radically changed the way customers and prospects identify vendors and purchase products.
 They can learn just about everything about you and your competitors online — content produced both by you and about you.
 But finding and analyzing the most relevant information isn’t always so easy.

 As Daniel Pink so astutely points out in his book, To Sell Is Human, the information asymmetry salespeople used to leverage is gone or fading fast.

 “When buyers can know more than sellers, sellers are no longer protectors and purveyors of information.
 They’re curators and clarifiers of it — helping to make sense of the blizzard of facts, data, and options.”

 In today’s world of information parity and digital distraction, salespeople who win are the ones who add value to the sales process by helping their prospects filter out the noise and understand what they should focus on to do their job more effectively.
 You need to become the best curator of information to stay one step ahead of the competition.
-Here’s three pieces of advice to guide you down the path of curating your way to closing the deal.
+Here are three pieces of advice to guide you down the path of curating your way to closing the deal.

 1. Know which features to demo and which ones NOT to show.